 The following states and cities have prohibitions against employment hair testing:

 Alcohol Testing for Workplace Programs

-Non-regulated employees may also utilize breath alcohol testing for their drug free workplace programs for alcohol testing.
+Non-regulated employees may also utilize breath alcohol testing for their drug-free workplace programs.
 This is highly recommended as opposed to urine alcohol testing.
 When an employee is suspected of being under the influence of alcohol, a supervisor should take the employee in for the breath alcohol test.
-The employee should not be allow to drive.
 Typically companies will test for alcohol when there is reasonable suspicion or in a post-accident drug situation.

-Urine Alcohol Testing - Alcohol is legal, so a policy violation occurs when a person is impaired at work.
 A urine alcohol test does not necessarily show current impairment.
-Because alcohol passes rapidly through the system, urine tests must be conducted very quickly after alcohol consumption in order to ensure any degree of accuracy.
+Because alcohol passes rapidly through the system, urinalysis must be conducted very quickly after alcohol consumption in order to ensure any degree of accuracy.
 For this reason, urine tests are generally not helpful in detecting alcohol use as opposed to illicit and prescription drug use, which is more easily traced in urine.
-EtG alcohol testing is explained above, and not recommended for workplace alcohol testing.

 What Kinds Of Drugs Do We Test For?

 US Drug Test Centers offers standard drug and alcohol testing panels and customized drug testing panels, available upon request.